Pop a Bottle (Fill Me Up): Reception

 Mike Wass from Idolator described the video as "a fairly simple affair" and noted that Mauboy "looks pretty and there's some nice scenery."
 Take 40 Australia praised Mauboy for keeping the video PG-rated "unlike a lot of artists these days."
 Chris Urankar from InStyle magazine noted that in the video, she is "in amped-up party mode."
 Nova FM called it a "carefree" video.
 Shayne of Flopstar Reviews felt that the video featured "the blandest white people party of all time" with scenes "of white people at a picnic getting turnt on soda pop and waving their arms to pop/rock."
 The video was nominated for "World's Best Video" at the 2014 World Music Awards.

 Live performances

 Mauboy promoted "Pop a Bottle (Fill Me Up)" with performances on The X Factor Australia (30 September 2013), at the 27th ARIA Music Awards (1 December 2013), and on Sunrise (18 December 2013).
 Mauboy also performed the song at the 2013 NRL Grand Final.
 The song was also part of the set list of her To the End of the Earth Tour.
 On 16 May 2014, Mauboy performed "Pop a Bottle (Fill Me Up)" again on Sunrise from the Royal Botanic Gardens, Sydney.

+On New Year's Eve 2023, Mauboy performed Pop a Bottle live on the ABC stage outside the Sydney Opera House in the countdown to midnight.